Creating Application Rounds

 Application round setting descriptions

 • Set the status to Inactive until the Slate-hosted application is ready to go live.
+Rounds that are active are visible and selectable from the /apply page.

 • If all applications are being imported, the round should always be set to Inactive.